Silaspace/PiPad/README.md

          self.image = QImage(1200, 300, QImage.Format_RGB32)
          self.path = QPainterPath()
   ```
-  - Here we are defining Qimage and Qpath which are important for code in the future
+  - Here we are defining Qimage, our canvas background; and Qpath, an object that can store the cursor movements.
   ```
      def clearImage(self):
          self.path = QPainterPath()